p1padev/p1padev/README.md

 - i'm comfortable using a wide range of fe modern tools such as tailwind css, styled-components, sass, webpack, vite, tanstack query, zustand and many more
 - i don't have any preference for backend frameworks - my experience so far has involved express, ejs, prisma, typeorm and postgres. validation on both ends with zod
-- i enjoy tdd using jest/vitest alongside plugins for each end
+- i like to do tdd using jest/vitest alongside plugins for each end
 - i focus on keeping up to date with the latest vanilla specifications of html, css, and javascript
 - i have experience working with legacy code that used jquery and mustache.js for template construction